-The following rules will apply to all school dances at both the Middle School and High School:
+The following rules will apply to all school dances at Jr./Sr. High School:

-- 1.No student or guest may attend a dance when on an out of school suspension or expulsion or have previously been removed from a school sponsored activity due to drugs or alcohol. - 2.All students attending a dance must be in attendance at school the entire day of the dance.
+- 1. No student or guest may attend a dance when on an out of school suspension or expulsion or have previously been removed from a school sponsored activity due to drugs or alcohol. - 2.All students attending a dance must be in attendance at school the entire day of the dance.
 All students attending a dance on Saturday must be in attendance at school the entire day before the dance.
 Any exceptions must be approved by the building principal. - 3.Dance times and dates must be approved by the building principal. - 4.
 Students will be admitted to dance up to one hour after the start time.
-Students leaving the building during the dance will not be readmitted. - 5.Regular school rules apply to all dances. - 6.Participation in dances is a privilege.
+Students leaving the building during the dance will not be readmitted. - 5.
+Regular school rules apply to all dances. - 6.Participation in dances is a privilege.
 Students must be in good standing as determined by the principal to participate in dances.
 Participation may be denied based upon outstanding school fees/dues.

-HIGH SCHOOL ONLY: Students may not invite any guest, 21 years of age or older, to any dance.
+SR. HIGH SCHOOL ONLY: Students may not invite any guest, 21 years of age or older, to any dance.
 All guests must provide picture ID cards and the appropriate form completed five (5) days before the dance.

-MIDDLE SCHOOL ONLY: Only RULH Middle School students may attend dances.
+JR. HIGH SCHOOL ONLY: Only RULH Jr. High School students may attend dances.
 Dances are closed to outside guests.
-Students may not invite any guest who is not an RULH Middle School student.
-Students will not be permitted to call home the day of the dance to make arrangements or request money to attend a dance.
+Students may not invite any guest who is not an RULH Jr. High School student.